-Broward County Ordinance 2012-32, relating to wage recovery, as codified in Chapter 20 ½ -1 through 20 ½ -9, of the Broward County Code, takes effect on January 2, 2013.
+Broward County Ordinance 2018-36 relating to wage recovery, as codified in Chapter 20 ½ -1 through 20 ½ -9 of the Broward County Code, was enacted in September 2018.
+It replaces Broward County Ordinance 2012-32 which took effect in January 2013.
 The ordinance provides a way for employees of any organization in Broward County (except for those exempted by the ordinance, including the Federal Government, the State of Florida and Indian Tribes) to file a complaint and receive an administrative hearing by a County hearing officer for non-payment of earned wages.

 If you have performed work in Broward County and your employer either failed to pay or underpaid the wage rate applicable for the work you performed, review the Notice to Employees regarding wage recovery in Broward County, and if appropriate, proceed to file a complaint with the Broward County Office of Intergovernmental Affairs and Professional Standards to recover your earned wages.